isc-projects/dhcp/CONTRIBUTING.md

 Once the MR is in the system, the action is on one of the ISC (and possibly other trusted) engineers.

 Sooner or later, one of ISC engineers will do the review.
 Here's the tricky part.
-One of Kea developers will review your patch, but it may not happen immediately.
+One of ISC DHCP developers will review your patch, but it may not happen immediately.
 Unfortunately, developers are usually working under a tight schedule, so any extra unplanned review work may take a while sometimes.
 Having said that, we value external contributions very much and will do whatever we